Peruvian coffee has been making waves in the world of specialty coffee for years now, and with good reason.

 This specialty-grade medium roast is 100% organic and extra delicious.
 It uses a mix of three varietals of beans to lock in the aromas of nuts, brown sugar, and mild fruits.
 The low acidity will help you recognize and appreciate the caramel, nutty, and chocolate flavors when you brew.

 In our opinion, this is the perfect roast for whatever brewing method you use at home.
 A Melitta, V60, French Press, or espresso will all work well with this flavor profile.
 Make sure you grab your bag with whole beans for optimal freshness.
 If you don’t have a grinder at home, Fabula can also grind them for you.
+I reviewed the Fabular coffee previously, check my taste report here.

 If you have checked out our other coffee region guides, you know we love Volcanica’s roasted coffee beans.
 This bag of coffee is also a medium roast made from organic beans, but this coffee brand offers more complex and unique flavor notes like lemongrass, plum, and nougat.